Working Title: Academic Coach (Learning Specialist), ADHD/LD Focus

 Ability to mentor and train student staff

-*One or more years of experience teaching or conducting workshops or other trainings in a postsecondary setting
+One or more years of experience teaching or conducting workshops or other training in a postsecondary setting

 Excellent analytical and organizational skills and ability to manage multiple tasks, especially complex projects with multiple deadlines

-*Demonstrated interest and experience working with a student and colleague populations that are highly diverse in terms of, for example, race, language of origin, ethnicity, nationality, religion, first-generation to college, age, socio economic background, sexual orientation, gender identity, disabilities, neurodiversity, and academic abilities and interests
+Demonstrated interest and experience working with student and colleague populations that are highly diverse in terms of, for example, race, language of origin, ethnicity, nationality, religion, first-generation to college, age, socioeconomic background, sexual orientation, gender identity, disabilities, neurodiversity, and academic abilities and interests

 Ability to work flexible hours, including occasional evenings and weekends, at various points during the year